The Short Answer is YES … 100%!

 In general, yes, full staging is becoming more common.

-Full staging means a certified professional stager furnishes every detail in an empty room or house when the home is vacant.
+Full staging means a certified professional stager furnishes every detail in the assigned rooms when the home is vacant.
 When the home is occupied, a talented professional stager can incorporate the seller’s belongings into an over-all cohesive look by reducing, rearranging and repurposing.

 How much does staging cost?